Affirm/affirm-ios-sdk/README.md

 ========

 1. The demo app should build with no additional configuration required.
-2. To inclue the framework in a new project, simply drag the AffirmSDK.framework folder into your new project.
+2. To include the framework in a new project, simply drag the AffirmSDK.framework folder into the project.